 Students who lack adequate skills to be successful in college-level reading and writing will be required to complete basic course work in preparation for their college-level classes.
 Placement will be based on the Compass test, ACT scores, and/or diagnostic essays.
-Students who place in ENG 095 will normally be expected to complete ENG 096 before advancing to ENG 099 and/or ENG 100.
 Students who place in ENG 099 will be expected to complete ENG 100 before advancing to ENG 101.
-Exceptions may be made if warranted by subsequent testing and/or the recommendation of the program coordinator and the Vice President for Academic Affairs.
+Exceptions may be made if warranted by subsequent testing and/or the recommendation of the program coordinator and the Provost.
+Students who are placed into a developmental or remedial course (ENG 097, ENG 099, ENG 100, MAT 111, MAT 112, MUS 100, or any ESL course) must make a "C" or better in order to continue on to the next course in the sequence or to use the course as a prerequisite for another course.